nekno/DV7toDV8/README.md

   - Remux the DV8 BL+RPU HEVC stream into a new MKV file, muxing English audio and subtitle tracks from the original MKV file
   - Delete the DV8 BL+RPU HEVC and RPU working files

+# Script Usage

+If you prefer to use a plaintext Bash script over an app, you can also run `DV7toDV8.sh` directly.

+The upside is that you can see and read exactly what you're running; the downside is that macOS doesn't want you to run downloaded tools, so you'll have to approve each utility in the System Settings app.

+- Download and extract the repo
+- Run `DV7toDV8.sh` in Terminal, passing one argument for the folder location of the MKV files you want to convert
+- On first run of each utility, you'll need to approve the app to run and then re-run the script
+- The bundled tools are unmodified versions of those publicly available, so if you're uncomfortable running the utilities downloaded in the `tools` folder, you can download and use your own copies of `dovi_tool` and `mkvtoolnix` (the latter can be installed via Homebrew); you'll just need to update the paths to the tools appropriately in the script
+- To approve the tools to run, you can run each tool in the `tools` folder in Terminal, or just run the script repeatedly (passing a folder containing MKV files as an argument)
+  - Run the script once
+  - Open the **System Settings** app
+  - In the sidebar, select **Privacy & Security**
+  - Scroll down to the **Security** section
+  - Approve the `mkvextract` utility to run
+  - Run the script a second time
+  - Approve the `dovi_tool` utility to run
+  - Run the script a third time
+  - Approve the `mkvmerge` utility to run
+- All utilities should now be approved and the script can be run normally

 # Building

 This project leverages Platypus to create a macOS app bundle from a simple Bash script.